Entries to the 2025 Pymble Values Art Prize are now closed.

 The Pymble Values Art Prize celebrates our commitment to the five College values that are integral to our standing as a leading independent girls’ school.
 Our hope is that our community will be inspired by the beauty and power of these visual representations of our values to realise their own potential along with an understanding of the power of art to inspire meaningful conversations and promote change.

-The Prize is an annual acquisitive prize with a different College value represented each year.
+The Prize is an annual acquisitive painting prize with a different College value represented each year.
 We are proud to support Australian female artists by offering a $30,000 prize for the artwork that best depicts the essence our values.
 Pymble Ladies’ College is a proudly diverse and inclusive community, and we welcome submissions from artists from all cultural backgrounds.

 Submissions are invited from all Australian female artists, aged over 18 years, for an original, two-dimensional painting that represents the College value of Respect.